-If you usually take your Warfarin tablets in the evening and you have forgotten to take them, if you remember before midnight on the same day, take the missed
+If you usually take your Warfarin Tablets in the evening and you have forgotten to take it, if you remember before midnight on the same day, take the missed dose.
+If midnight has passed do not take that dose.
+Make a note that you have missed a dose and take your normal dose the next day at the usual time.